pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Gatsby Wordpress/your-first-customization.md

 Part of creating pages with Gatsby involves [specifying a template](https://www.gatsbyjs.com/docs/programmatically-create-pages-from-data/#specifying-a-template).
 In this section, we'll use the queries we created to create a template for the index page and the individual posts.

-1. In your Gatsby project, create a new file in the `templates` directory called `last-five-index.js`
+1. In your Gatsby project, create a new file in the `src/templates` directory called `last-five-post.js`
 1. To keep things simple, we'll use the **Code Exporter** tab from the GraphiQL IDE.
-Select **Page query** from the dropdown menu and copy the code into `last-five-index.js`.
+Select **Page query** from the dropdown menu and copy the code into `last-five-post.js`.

-That's it!
-Follow the same instructions to create a template for the individual posts with the filename `last-five-post.js`.
-If you lost your query you can use the **History** tab to get it back, or copy the examples from the previous sections.

 ### Routing with `createPages`